-To register as a carer, please complete this form and send to Fisherton House, alternatively you can email it to us.
+To register as a carer, please complete the form below and hand in at Fisherton House or you can email it to us: firstname.lastname@example.org

 Any carer who appears to have needs for support can have an assessment by the local council.
 A carer’s assessment is for carers over 18 years old who are looking after another adult over 18 years old who is disabled, ill or elderly.
 It is an opportunity to record the impact caring has on your life and what support or services you need.
 The assessment will look at for example, physical, mental and emotional needs, and whether you are able or willing to carry on caring.
 Carers UK have a helpful factsheet - please click here to view: Carers Assessments Factsheet

 We host a monthly Carers Cafe, for anyone to drop in for a cup of tea with other carers and a volunteer from Carer Support Wiltshire.
-This takes place on 1st Tuesday of every month from 10:30 - 11:30 at Fisherton House.
-Please note this is currently not taking place due to COVID-19.
+This takes place on 1st Tuesday of every month from 10:00 - 12:00 at Fisherton House.

 Carers Clinics are held at Fisherton House and are offered in conjuction with Carer Support Wiltshire.
 This is a 20 minute appointment with a Healthcare Assistant for a health check, followed by a 20 minute appointment with Carer Suport Wiltshire.
 Please telephone the surgery to book in.